Using Social Media

 Above all, maintain a professional approach and an authentic voice.

 With more than 300 million users in over 200 countries and territories, LinkedIn is an ideal tool for professionals in any industry.
 A strong LinkedIn profile allows you to control what information potential employers, recruiters, and other networkers will see.
 Once you create an account, your profile will likely be one of the first results in a Google search of your name.
-Membership in LinkedIn Group, such as the Boston College Career Center Group, gives you access to discussions within your field, helps to support your personal brand, and allows you to connect with people to whom you normally might not have access.
+Membership in a LinkedIn Group, such as the Boston College Career Community, gives you access to discussions within your field, helps to support your personal brand, and allows you to connect with people to whom you normally might not have access.

 Twitter is a great way to connect with people who share your interests or career goals.
 For your professional Twitter account, use your real name, link it to your LinkedIn account, and follow people who follow you.
 Follow and interact with colleagues, friends, CEOs, and companies.
 To help establish yourself as an expert in your field, use your account to share your work and your thoughts about the industry, or even to pose questions to your followers.

 Employers can and do make hiring decisions based on what they find on the Internet about you.
 Though the Career Center does not encourage students to use Facebook for professional networking purposes, you should be prepared in case an employer gains access to your profile.
 Pay attention to your privacy settings and be cautious about the content that you publish (and the content that is published about you).
-Use tools such as Reppler to help clean up unsavory content and manage your online brand.
+Use tools such as Reppler to help clean up potentially objectionable content and manage your online brand.

 If you're on Facebook, follow the Boston College Career Center for career info and advice!